 Whey protein comes from the milk of cows.
 Milk is split into two major proteins: casein and whey.

-Casein is a slow digesting protein (also found in cottage cheese) while whey is fast digesting making it popular in the fitness industry, especially whey isolate protein.
+Casein is a slow digesting protein (also found in cottage cheese) while whey is fast digesting and very high in leucine making it popular in the fitness industry, especially whey isolate protein.

 Whey isolate protein contains very little lactose even though it’s derived from milk.
-It’s well known for its ability to promote muscle growth, although many studies show that plant based protein is just as effective.
+It’s well known for its ability to promote muscle growth.
+Here’s an expert from Dr. Gabriell Lyon (she’s an incredible resource on all things protein and muscle!) on the comparison of leucine in different protein powders:

 Whey protein tends to be more creamy and less chalky than plant based protein and since it comes from milk is considered to be a complete protein.

 What to look for: The quality of whey protein varies and there’s lots of low quality brands out there.
-I suggest looking for a grass fed whey or one that is organic.
+I suggest looking for a grass fed whey or one that is tested for purity.
 Also look for ones with simple ingredients, no fillers, and sweetened naturally, not with artificial sweeteners.

 What is Collagen Powder?